Integrating an exchange

 Running an ABEY Chain node

-you can get it from or .
+you can get it from source codearrow-up-right or release versinarrow-up-right.

 from source code: